mrym-emm/001_gomoku/README.md

 This game can be played Player-vs-Player or Player-vs-Computer

 This project introduces concepts like for loops, while loops and other basic of Python.
+Done in python notebook.